next-book/dev-book/content/the-village.md

 Besides, there was a still more terrible standing invitation to call at every one of these houses, and company expected about these times.
 For the most part I escaped wonderfully from these dangers, either by proceeding at once boldly and without deliberation to the goal, as is recommended to those who run the gauntlet, or by keeping my thoughts on high things, like Orpheus, who, “loudly singing the praises of the gods to his lyre, drowned the voices of the Sirens, and kept out of danger.”
 Sometimes I bolted suddenly, and nobody could tell my whereabouts, for I did not stand much about gracefulness, and never hesitated at a gap in a fence.
-I was even accustomed to make an irruption into some houses, where I was well entertained, and after learning the kernels and very last sieveful of news⁠—what had subsided, the prospects of war and peace, and whether the world was likely to hold together much longer⁠—I was let out through the rear avenues, and so escaped to the woods again.</p>
+I was even accustomed to make an irruption into some houses, where I was well entertained, and after learning the kernels and very last sieveful of news—what had subsided, the prospects of war and peace, and whether the world was likely to hold together much longer—I was let out through the rear avenues, and so escaped to the woods again.</p>
 <p>It was very pleasant, when I stayed late in town, to launch myself into the night, especially if it was dark and tempestuous, and set sail from some bright village parlor or lecture room, with a bag of rye or Indian meal upon my shoulder, for my snug harbor in the woods, having made all tight without and withdrawn under hatches with a merry crew of thoughts, leaving only my outer man at the helm, or even tying up the helm when it was plain sailing.
 I had many a genial thought by the cabin fire “as I sailed.”
 I was never cast away nor distressed in any weather, though I encountered some severe storms.